-Spinal cord injury disrupts your brain-body connection and you need to teach your body how to walk again.
+Spinal cord injury disrupts your brain-body connection and your body needs to relearn how to walk again.

-Learning to walk after spinal cord injury requires lots of repetition.
+Learning to walk after SCI requires high repetition of movement.
 It’s the only way to get your body, spinal cord, and brain working in sync again.